yaroslavros/tls-wimse-cert-hint/draft-rosomakho-tls-wimse-cert-hint.md

 `identifierscopes`:

-: A list of UTF-8 encoded absolute URI absolute URI strings as defined in {{!URI=RFC3986}} containing only the scheme and trust domain components of Workload Identifiers defined in TBD.
+: A list of UTF-8 encoded absolute URI strings as defined in {{!URI=RFC3986}} containing only the scheme and trust domain components of Workload Identifiers as defined in {{Section 4.5 of WIMSE-IDENTIFIER}}.

-The path, query, and fragment components MUST NOT be included.
 Clients MAY include multiple identity scopes if they operate within more than one trust domain or namespace.

 The extension MUST appear only in the ClientHello.
 Servers MUST abort TLS handshake with an `illegal_parameter` alert if this extension appears in any other handshake message.
 Similarly, clients MUST abort TLS handshake if this extension appears in any message from the server.